Abdelrhman-CaT/XML-Editor/README.md

 ## How We Built It
 The XML egitor was built using C++ Qt5 to for the interactive GUI.
 Qt5 allows us to built a full user experience.
 For the backend we use C++ to enhance different functionalities.

-## Running the application
-Just open the XML_Editor.exe and it will run.

 ## Current Contributors
 <a href="https://github.com/Abdelrhman-CaT/XML-Editor/graphs/contributors">